-Our content has moved!
-Check out our protein biology page on lifetechnologies.com Go now >
+Our site will automatically redirect starting in March.
+Bookmark our protein biology page on lifetechnologies.com Go now >

 Overview of Protein Electrophoresis

 Gel electrophoresis is a technique in which charged molecules are separated according to physical properties such as charge or mass as they are forced through a sieving gel matrix by an electrical current.
 Proteins are commonly separated in this manner using polyacrylamide gel electrophoresis (PAGE) to identify individual proteins in complex samples or to examine multiple proteins within a single sample.